 At first look, my garden doesn’t appear to have anything worth photographing, but getting closer with my camera reveals the beauty in the ordinary.

 As a bonus, there are lots of photo challenges online asking people to submit their macro and close-up images.
 Dublin Photography School, which runs excellent face to face courses in normal times, is posing challenges on its Facebook page which can all be done close to home.
-Learn something new and try it out
+You'll find lots of online courses at https://dublin-photography-school.com/online-interactive-photography-courses-ireland/ Learn something new and try it out

 Most of us have something that we enjoy doing when we have the time, energy and interest to follow that pursuit.
 When we are lacking in motivation and ‘can’t be bothered’, when it’s easier to sit in front of a screen and be entertained, that might be a time to look at our real interest with new eyes.
 Maybe we can learn about a new aspect of our hobby and take our knowledge and understanding to a deeper level.
 If you are not among those souls who are motivated to learn a new language or acquire a degree during lock-down, you might be willing to start where your interest already lies and do what you’ve always enjoyed doing but in a slightly different way.
 I recently heard results of a survey which says that an increased number of people are enjoying cooking in a new way - experimenting with recipes and bringing new enjoyment and satisfaction to a previously mundane task.
+During the initial lockdown period banana bread was popular, but people are now becoming more experimental with their cooking to include full meals or trying out recipes from around the world.
 'Quarantine cooking’ may have taken off in such a big way because it was something that most people were doing anyway and this time gives them a chance to improve and make that activity more interesting.

 During a stressful time, I always find that it’s easier to learn something new in an area in which I already have an interest, rather than starting anew from scratch.
 It's always good to have an activity that we can become absorbed in and which can clear our minds of worries.
 For this reason, and since I love photography, I have been delighted with the amount of photography related classes which are free online or available for a minimal fee, and I've found myself with the luxury of being able to decide an area in which I'd like to up-skill and being able to choose a class or course accordingly.

 I have also taken a free course with photographer and teacher, Anthony Epes, who, as well as teaching photography also teaches classes about post processing, something I am beginning to delve into.
-Below is a link to how Anthony Epes works on an image in Lightroom.
-His approach is to make processing creative and artistic, which is a way of working that appeals to me.
+Below is a link to Anthony Epes' photography school https://anthonyepesphotoschool.thinkific.com/

 Set a new goal